typescript-kr/typescript-kr.github.io/pages/tutorials/React.md

 Notice that we defined a type named `Props` that specifies the properties our component will take.
 `name` is a required `string`, and `enthusiasmLevel` is an optional `number` (which you can tell from the `?` that we wrote out after its name).

-We also wrote `Hello` as a stateless function component (an SFC).
+We also wrote `Hello` as a function component.
 To be specific, `Hello` is a function that takes a `Props` object, and destructures it.
 If `enthusiasmLevel` isn't given in our `Props` object, it will default to `1`.

-Writing functions is one of two primary [ways React allows us to make components]((https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components)).
+Writing functions is one of two primary [ways React allows us to make components]((https://reactjs.org/docs/components-and-props.html#functional-and-class-components)).
 If we wanted, we *could* have written it out as a class as follows:

 ```ts